CSCfi/csc-user-guide/GETTING_STARTED.md

 git diff path/to/file
 ```

-For example, if you'd have changed the file you are reading right now, you'd see what you changed with a
+For example, if you'd have changed the file you are reading right now, you'd see what you changed with

 ```bash
 git diff GETIING_STARTED.md